tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 #### Miscellaneous

 The list of other possibilities is quite extensive.
 Although probably not worth using due to the small community and limited platform, you might also explore [Asciidoctor](http://asciidoctor.org/), [Dexy](http://www.dexy.it/), [Nanoc](https://nanoc.ws/), [API Documentation Platform](https://viasocket.com/docs), and [Apidoco](https://github.com/72pulses/apidoco).
 For more doc tools, see [Generating Docs](https://github.com/PharkMillups/beautiful-docs#generating-docs) list in [Beautiful Docs](https://github.com/PharkMillups/beautiful-docs).

+What about ...
+X tool?
+Hey, there are *a lot* of tool options out there, and no doubt some readers will be stomping their feet and shaking their fist that I didn't mention X tool.
+Recognize that I'm only recommending what I perceive to be the most popular options.
+The developer tool landscape is diverse and constantly changing, and what may be relevant one day might be passé the next.
+Tools change pretty quickly, and new tools and platforms can quickly gain momentum.
+This is a difficult space to navigate, and selecting the right tool for your needs is a [tough question](pubapis_which_tool_to_choose.html).
+If you feel strongly that I missed an essential tool here, feel free to [contact me](contact.html).

 ## Hosting and deployment options